FenixProtocol/nest-core/docs/integration/bribe_rewards/BribeVeFnxRewardToken_Overview.md

        managedTokenIdForAttach: 0
    });
    ```
-2. A minter mints 1,000 `brVeFNX` tokens for a bribe contract.
+2. A minter mints 1,000 `brVeNEST` tokens for a bribe contract.
-3. A user claims rewards and receives a veFNX NFT corresponding to the burned `brVeFNX`.
+3. A user claims rewards and receives a veNFT NFT corresponding to the burned `brVeNEST`.